kitasuke/Cardio/README.md

 ## Features

 - Super simple way to access HealthKit
-- Specialized for workout app
+- Designed for workout app
+- Easy way to save workout data in HealthKit

 ## Usage